giuliana-bezerra/vagrant_webapp/README.md

 `common.yaml`.
 Vagrant_webapp adopts the roles and profiles pattern, therefore the only code needed inside the node declaration is the role import.

-After `vagrant up`, your web application will be available on the following url: http://58.147.128.1:8080/<war file name>.
+After `vagrant up`, your web application will be available on the following url: http://58.147.128.1:8080/gip (gip is the war file name).
 IP address can be changed in Vagrantfile.

 ## Reference